 As the adage goes, finding a job you love means you never have to work a day in your life.
 Or something like that.
-But it wasn’t until we met up with Instagram-yogi-turned-wellness-guru, Rachel Brathen (also known as, Yoga Girl) in the midst of her New York City media tour, that we knew that to be true.
-Because Brathen, now six months pregnant, just launched her latest venture, oneOeight, think of it like the Netflix of yoga and meditation—she already has a successful book, dog rescue foundation, and new yoga studio on her CV—shows no signs of slowing down.
+But it wasn’t until we met up with Instagram-yogi-turned-wellness-guru Rachel Brathen (also known as Yoga Girl) in the midst of her New York City media tour that we knew that to be true.
+Because Brathen—who already has a successful book, dog rescue foundation, and new yoga studio on her CV, and is now six months pregnant and has just launched her latest venture, oneOeight (think of it like the Netflix of yoga and meditation)—shows no signs of slowing down.
 Or anything besides the fact that she genuinely loves what she does.
-So we had her break down, hour by hour, just what goes into a day of her life, we could mirror it in ours.
+So we had her break down, hour by hour, just what goes into a day of her life so we could mirror it in ours.
 Consider it a master class in balance.

 Typically, I wake up around this time.
-I wash my face with the Purity Made Simple Facial Cleanser from Philosophy, followed by a mist of rosewater (you can buy it at any health-food store, or at Whole Food).
+I wash my face with the Purity Made Simple Facial Cleanser from Philosophy, followed by a mist of rosewater (you can buy it at any health-food store or at Whole Foods).
 I moisturize with the Philosophy Take a Deep Breath Gel Cream—it’s perfect for the hot weather here in Aruba.
-Plus, 1% of all of their sales go to the Hope&Grace initiative, supporting women’s mental health organizations all over the US.
-For my body, I use a ton of coconut oil.
-It’s so simple and hydrating (but make sure to walk around your house naked for a while to let it sink in.
+Plus, 1 percent of all of their sales go to the Hope&Grace initiative, supporting women’s mental health organizations all over the U.S. For my body, I use a ton of coconut oil.
+It’s so simple and hydrating (but make sure to walk around your house naked for a while to let it sink in).

 Every morning I have a big cup of hot water with lemon—that’s the first thing I ingest in the morning.
 Depending on how I’m feeling, I’ll do a practice.
 These days it can be very, very slow.
 I usually bring my hot lemon water to my mat, roll out my mat.
 These days I’m practicing a lot of meditation and really slow stretches because my body doesn’t want to dynamically sweat and move, so I’m trying to adapt.